This page describes how to set up a development environment for Android Instant Apps onto a Linux, macOS, or Windows development machine.

 - After the Component Installer completes the installation, click Finish.

-For more information about how to use the Android SDK Manager, see Android SDK Tool Updates.
+For more information about using the Android SDK Manager, see Android SDK Tool Updates.

 Set up your device or emulator